openSUSE/Customize-IBus/GUIDE.md

 At item `Auto switch ASCII mode`, select the check box on the left to enable configuration of switching ASCII mode when switching windows, Click on the far right to select.
 It supports setting to make ASCII mode on and off, or just keep to remain current mode.
 You can also set to remember input state or not on the near right.
 If you have set to `Remember Input State`, every opened APP's input mode will be remembered if you have switched the input source manually in the APP's window, and the newly-opened APP will follow the configuration.
 APP's Input State will be remembered forever.

+At item `Candidate box opacity`, select the check box on the left to enable configuration of the opacity in the IBus candidate box.
+Slide the right button to configure opacity ranging from 0 to 255 step 1.

 At item `Fix IME list order`, click the switch on the right to turn this feature on or off.

 If you use multiple input methods in your system, when you use the keyboard shortcut to switch input methods (usually `Win + Space`), the input method displayed by default on the screen will be sorted by the most recently used input method.
 Turn on this feature to modify the order of input methods as fixed.